antrea-io/antrea/docs/issue-management.md

   issue can be automatically closed.

-Issue lifecycle management ensures that the project backlog remains fresh and relevent.
+Issue lifecycle management ensures that the project backlog remains fresh and relevant.
 Project maintainers and contributors will need to revisit issues to periodically assess their relevance and progress.

 TODO: Additional CI automation (GitHub actions) will be used to automatically